 Assuming that depreciation of furniture is around 20% a year, then in 5 years your furniture is basically worthless on the market should you try to sell it.
 You may have an exception if you paid for very high-quality handcrafted furniture, but the average piece from a big box store won’t fetch much when used.

 Look for furniture that is generally made of solid wood.
-Low end furniture made of particle board usually aren’t good for restoring.
+Low-end furniture made of particle board usually isn’t good for restoring.
 They are impossible to sand or stain.
 Once you find what you are looking for you can size up what needs to be done and if it is worth doing.